apache/oodt/deployment/docker/README.md

     ```

 ### Building OODT Docker Image
 Execute below command in a prompt which is opened where the Docker file placed.
-Replace any thing with `oodt_docker` as it is the name of your docker image.
+Replace  `oodt_docker` with any name as it will be the name of your docker image.
 ```dockerfile
 sudo docker build -t oodt_docker .
 ```